shulp2211/minnn/docs/source/routines.rst

 .. code-block:: text

    minnn extract --pattern "^(UMI:ATTNNN)\*" --input R1.fastq R2.fastq --output extracted.mif
-   minnn correct --groups UMI --input extracted.mif --output corrected-UMI.mif minnn mif2fastq --input corrected-UMI.mif --group R1=corrected-UMI-R1.fastq --group R2=corrected-UMI-R2.fastq
+   minnn sort --groups UMI --input extracted.mif --output sorted-UMI.mif minnn correct --groups UMI --input sorted-UMI.mif --output corrected-UMI.mif minnn mif2fastq --input corrected-UMI.mif --group R1=corrected-UMI-R1.fastq --group R2=corrected-UMI-R2.fastq

 .. _consensus_assembly:

 Consensus assembly
 ------------------
-Consensus assembly consists of 5 stages:
+Consensus assembly consists of 6 stages:

-1. Extract barcodes from raw sequences.
+#.
+Extract barcodes from raw sequences.
+#.
+Sort sequences by barcode values to group them for further correction.
-2. Correct mismatches and indels in barcodes.
+#.
+Correct mismatches and indels in barcodes.
-3. Sort sequences by barcode values to group them for further consensus assembly.
+#.
+Sort sequences by barcode values to group them for further consensus assembly.
-4. Assembly consensuses for each barcode.
-There can be one or many consensuses for each barcode, depending on the way of obtaining original data.
+#.
+Assembly consensuses for each barcode.
+There can be one or many consensuses for each barcode, depending on the way
+   of obtaining original data.
-5. Export calculated consensuses to FASTQ format.
+#.
+Export calculated consensuses to FASTQ format.

 **Example.** We have 2 FASTQ files with :code:`R1` and :code:`R2`.
 We want to assemble consensuses by UMI that is 8 nucleotides after first 3 nucleotides :code:`TTT`.
 And we know that there must be only 1 consensus for each UMI.